Kathryn E. Meier, Ph.D.

 Bachelor of Arts in biology, cum laude, University of California, San Diego

-Research in Dr. Meier's laboratory concerns molecular and cellular aspects of signal transuction, with a focus on the interface between phospholipid metabolism and protein phosphorylation.
-Model systems include several types of cancer cells, including lymphoma, prostate cancer, breast cancer, and ovarian cancer.
-There is particular interest in lysophosphatidic acid (LPA), a ligand for G protein-coupled receptors, as an autocrine and paracrine mediator of growth and inflammation.
-Another major focus is the role of phospholipase D2 in cell signaling in cancer cells.
-PLDs are nutrient sensors that regulate the mTOR pathway, which is important in both nutrition and exercise.
+Dr. Meier's laboratory studies the molecular pharmacology of signal transduction, with a recent focus on GPCR receptor-mediated mechanisms by which omega-3 fatty acids inhibit the growth of certain cancers.
+Model systems include several types of cancer cells, including prostate and breast cancer.
+There is particular interest in lysophosphatidic acid (LPA), a ligand for GPCRs, as an autocrine and paracrine mediator of growth and inflammation.
 Other interests include proteins involved in adhesion signaling (e.g., FAK, CCNs) and their regulation by LPA, epidermal growth factor, and other growth factors.
-The effects of dietary supplements on cellular signal transduction pathways are also an ongoing area of research.

 Gibbs, T.C. and Meier, K.E.
 Expression and regulation of phospholipase D isoforms in mammalian cell lines.
 J. Cell Physiol.
 182: 77-87, 2000.